- 35mm camera: A good-quality, name-brand camera with through-the-lens viewing and detachable lenses is preferred.

 Digital Photos: Digital photographs are preferred and should be printed on photographic paper at 300 ppi (pixels per inch) in 4”x 6” prints or larger.
 These should be printed out on glossy, high-quality photo paper in color or black and white.
 A gold archival CD-R with all the images (in color) should be submitted along with the photo prints.
 For the purposes of the State Historic Preservation Office, the size of each image must be 3000 x 2000 pixels or larger, at 300 ppi.
 It is recommended that digital images be saved in 8-bit (or larger) color format, which provides maximum detail even when printed in black-and-white.
 TIF images are preferable as they are higher quality, but JPEG images are acceptable.
 For more information on digital photo standards, contact us.

 Black-and-White Prints: Black and white prints are more archival and fade less than color prints.
-A good all-purpose B&W film is Kodak TMAX 100 ASA.
-There are higher-speed versions of this film, 400 ASA for example, which can be used in reduced lighting situations or when a larger lens is being used.
+Like all films, there are fewer options now for black and white, however Kodak, Fuji, Agfa and Ilford all make this film in a range of speeds.
+Higher-speed versions of the film can be used in reduced lighting situations or when a larger lens is being used.
 The higher-speed films will not produce as sharp a print, however.

 Recommended photographic techniques